 What is Vitamin K Deficiency?

 Vitamin K deficiency is when the level of vitamin K in the body is not high enough to work at its best.
 Vitamin K is a fat-soluble vitamin responsible for many important roles within the body, including blood clotting and the vital health of your heart.
 Insufficient, or deficient, levels mean these critical roles cannot be carried out effectively.
 Vitamin K is responsible for blood clotting, as well as supporting a healthy heart, bones and immune system.
 Having vitamin K deficiency can seriously affect your health.
-Someone with vitamin K deficiency may consider taking vitamin K supplements to help encourage optimal intake and avoid these unwanted symptoms.
+Someone with vitamin K deficiency may consider taking vitamin K supplements to help optimal intake and avoid these unwanted symptoms.

 This essential vitamin helps proteins in your body move calcium into your bones.
 Reaching the required dosage of vitamin K2 helps to keep the calcium in the blood moving.
 This is so it ends up in your bones and not depositing in your blood vessels.
 If this is allowed to happen it can cause hardening, or calcification, which can cause serious health risks.
 Vitamin D also plays a role in bone health.
 This vital nutrient helps your body to absorb calcium, so without it vitamin K2 cannot do its job either.
-You may consider taking vitamin D supplements to encourage bone health alongside vitamin K.
+You may consider taking vitamin D supplements to support bone health alongside vitamin K.

 5 Symptoms of Vitamin K Deficiency